 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for reed canary - ribbon grass cultivar was based upon this literature review developed by the department.
+The recommendation for reed canary - ribbon grass cultivar was based upon this literature review [PDF] developed by the department.

 Leaves: Blades are flat and have a rough texture on both surfaces.
 Leaf blades gradually taper from the base to the tip and are 4-8 inches long and about ½ inch wide.
 The ligule is unusually large—up to ½ inch long.
 Top leaves are horizontal.

 Flowers: Densely clustered single florets that are green to purple when in bloom (May to mid-June) and turn golden tan as seeds form.
 The flower branches spread during bloom but draw close to the stem at maturity.